-Expecting a houseful of visitors this Christmas?
+Expecting a houseful of visitors?
 Be prepared when family or friends come to stay at any time of year with our guest bed ideas.
 We’ve got solutions for spaces of all sizes, from roomy lounges to box rooms.

 1. Set up the sitting room with a sofa bed